Taiwan Hsin-Kang mahi-mahi - longline

 Update

 Update Oct.
 2020: The original target end date of Hsin-Kang mahi mahi fishery improvement project was due in June 2020.
 Despite the effort made by Hsin-Kang Fishermen Association and the OFDC, there were some actions still ongoing or yet to be complete.
 The 2020 updates follows up the progress of each action taken by the stakeholders of Hsin-Kang mahi mahi fishery improvement project, specifying the results of completed actions and the progress report and the updated timeframe of ongoing actions.
+In April 2024, the FIP transitioned to a comprehensive FIP and therefore, have put in extended project end dates to meet the additional tasks and actions required.

 Next Progress Report Due